 For energy impacts, environmental impacts, and social impacts, the team estimated impacts based on PY4 approved projects to be consistent with how IPA reports impacts to stakeholders in its project summary.
 The team additionally estimated energy and environmental impacts for energized projects, which are included in the Detailed Findings section of this report.
 The team calculated estimated bill impacts for PY4 energized projects only, based on when participants received these benefits following project energization.
-Finally, the team calculated job and economic impacts for both PY4 approved and PY4 energized projects to reflect the jobs and economic impacts that occur during the construction phase of a project, as well as those that occur following the project, as customers receive financial benefits from on-bill savings.

-&lt;sup>1 PY5 ran from June 1, 2022 to May 31, 2023 and PY6 ran from June 1, 2023 to May 31, 2024.
+1 PY5 ran from June 1, 2022 to May 31, 2023 and PY6 ran from June 1, 2023 to May 31, 2024.